maxlearns2code/maxlearns2code/README.md

 # 👋 Hi, I'm Maxime Dewynter

-**Frontend Developer | Stockholm, Sweden**
+**Web Developer | Stockholm, Sweden**

 ---

 ## 🚀 About Me

 After ten years in finance and HR in Paris, I decided to follow my passion for technology and moved into web development.
-Today, I focus on building modern, accessible, and maintainable frontends with **React** and **Next.js**.
+Today, I focus on building modern, accessible, and maintainable web applications with **React**, **Next.js**, and **TypeScript**.
 My business background helps me understand both technical and non-technical needs, so I can create digital products that truly make a difference.

 - **Location:** Stockholm, Sweden
 - **Languages:** French (native), English (professional), Swedish (beginner)